liyanj/laravel_wordpress/readme.md

 1. Clone or download this repository to your web root.
 2. Create mysql database named as laravel_wordpress.
 Execute laravel_wordpress.sql to seed data.
 3. In table wp_options, update the option_value of both siteurl and home according to your site domain name.
 In my case, it is "http://test.laravel-wordpress.com/admin" because my VHost name is "http://test.laravel-wordpress.com".
-If you use nginx, pls ensure "index.html" takes precedence over "index.php", such as "index  index.html index.php".
+Pls ensure "index.html" takes precedence over "index.php".
+If you use nginx such as "index index.html index.php".
 You can discover the detailed reason in file laravel_wordpress/public/admin/index.html.
 3. In table wp_options, update the option_value of both siteurl and home according to your site domain name.
 In my case, it is "http://test.laravel-wordpress.com/admin" because my VHost name is "http://test.laravel-wordpress.com".
 4. In /config/database.php, modify your database configuration as below.
 'wordpress' => [